joychak/spark-kubernetes-aws/README.md

         kubectl delete [driver-pod-name] [driver-service-name]

 ### Step-7: To deploy local AWS S3 service
+This step deploys LocalStack (available at https://github.com/localstack/localstack), a local mock deployment of fully functional local AWS cloud stack.
+This project only requires S3 service, but you can enable other AWS services (if required).

+#### Why we need S3?
+Launching a Spark job (`spark-submit` command) requires an application jar which should be accessible from the kubernetes node (or pod) running the driver program.
+The spark job is submitted from local host (laptop) machine and kubernetes pod doesnt have access to the local host resources.
+At same time, you can't deploy the application jar to the kubernetes pod running driver program because it is ephemeral.
+So, S3 storage can be used as a repository solution to deploy application jar which is hosted outside kubernetes cluster.
+You can use other repository solution such as Artifactory.

+Additionally, the Spark job can read input data from and write output to files stored in S3 bucket.
+This is one of the popular cloud storage solution.

+#### To Start a docker container running LocalStack mocking AWS-S3

+1. Setup AWS credentials.
+Execute the following command and set `aws_access_key_id=123`, `aws_secret_access_key=xyz` and `region = us-east-1` -

+        aws configure
+        # Config & credential file will be created under ~/.aws folder

+2. Create and start a docker container running LocalStack.
+Run:

+        cd [spark-kubernetes-aws folder]/aws-localStack
+        docker-compose -f ./docker-compose-localstack.yml up -d

+#### Notes:

+1. Open browser to test the S3 bucket UI using URL = http://localhost:8055/.
+The UI dashboard should be empty initially because no bucket has been created yet.

+2. Create a test S3 bucket by executing the following command -

+        aws --endpoint-url=http://localhost:4566 s3 mb s3://test-bucket

+3. You can refresh the UI to see the newly created S3 bucket or list the bucket and it's content by executing the following command -

+        aws --endpoint-url=http://localhost:4566 s3 ls s3://test-bucket

+4. You can optionally delete the LocalStack docker container.
+Run:

+        docker-compose -f ./docker-compose-localstack.yml down --volumes --remove-orphans

+### Step-8: To run a Spark application within Kubernetes cluster reading data from AWS S3

 ## To be continued ...
 Not done yet ....